Skip to main content

 4. Celebrate All Wins — Big and Small

 After you finish a final paper or a particularly challenging project, it's okay to blow off steam and treat yourself to a quick reward.
-It could be as simple as a walk, a phone call or a tasty treat.
-In the long term, it's helpful to document your small wins for those times you are wondering how to motivate yourself, Collins said.
+It could be as simple as a walk, a phone call or taking some time to enjoy a hobby.
+In the long run, it’s helpful to document your small wins for those times you're wondering how to motivate yourself, Jenkins said.

 "It will remind you that you are smart and you can do this," she said.